Hoosac School is a top boarding high school in New York rich with traditions, some of which have existed for 130 years.

 Before every meal in the Memorial Dining Hall, the Steward must ring the bells and call the attention to the Headmaster for a brief blessing.
 The bells must be struck in the same order they have always been struck, to create the same chimes.
 By the end of the year, every student knows the chime of those bells by heart, and cannot think of a meal in the dining hall starting without them.

-Every Friday at Hoosac, during morning Chapel, there are Birthday Prayers.
-The Headmaster reads the name of every current student who has a birthday that week, they receive a small Hoosac pin, and a short prayer is said.
-What makes this so unique is that the Headmaster also reads the name and birthday of every student who ever went to Hoosac, often with memories and anecdotes in accompaniment.
+Every Friday at Hoosac during morning Chapel, there are Birthday Prayers.
+The Headmaster reads the name of every current student who has a birthday that week, they receive a Hoosac pin, and a short prayer is said.
+What makes this so unique is that the Headmaster also reads the names and birthdays of every student who ever went to Hoosac, often with memories and anecdotes in accompaniment.
 Without fail, if you attended Hoosac, your name is heard every year in that week’s Birthday Prayers.
 Every living alumni receives a birthday card from Hoosac!